cmejia-lexipol/Valkyrie/README.md

 - **VS Code:**
   - Install the test tool
   - `dotnet lambda test-tool-8.0`
-  - Use your browser to test
+  - Use your browser to test individual handlers

 ---

 ## Project Overview

-Valkyrie is a serverless application built with AWS Lambda that provides CRUD operations for Field entities.
+Valkyrie is a serverless application built with AWS Lambda that provides CRUD operations for Field entities with related Categories and FieldTypes.
 The project follows Clean Architecture principles to ensure maintainability, testability, and scalability.

 ## Architecture